 2. …Or Disposable Hurricane Candle Holders

-If your tastes seek something a little fancier than simple bowls filled with coffee beans and candles, then have a try at these DIY hurricane jars!
+If your tastes run to something a little fancier than simple bowls filled with coffee beans and candles, then try these DIY hurricane jars!
 They can usually be found in a range of sizes, so find some to suit your space.

 Fill with beans and top with a candle!
 The best part about these is that you can tailor them to the holidays.
 String a festive ribbon around the neck of each one to go with any holiday of the year.
 Tip: for a more rustic look, use Mason jars.

 3. You Can Even Make Your Own Candles!

 You don’t have to be particularly crafty to create this look.
-Use a grinder to crush the beans, or even use used coffee grounds instead of putting them down the sink, and glue or melt them into candle wax for a spectacular “black tie” lighting option.
+Use a grinder to crush the beans, or even use used coffee grounds instead of putting them down the sink, and glue or melt them into candle wax for a spectacular “black tie” lighting option (1).

 Dress up any occasion from a friendly gathering to a wedding shower with a warm light and a welcoming aroma.
 It’s simple and organic, and it creates an ambience your guests will talk about for days!
 Or use them on your own time, maybe around a bubble bath to ease the mind and invigorate the soul.
 It looks impressive and costs little.